 Paul is frequently out and about gathering information on matters relating to Dartmoor.
 For a number of years he was the Conservation Officer for the Dartmoor Preservation Association.
 In 2011 he started working for the Dartmoor Pony Heritage Trust leading walks and doing conservation work at Bellever near Postbridge.

 He loves taking photographs and many of his pictures can be found on Christmas cards, postcards, calendars and in magazines.
 In his spare time he collects old picture postcards, listens to music and exploring the countryside.

 Paul has written three books, ‘Exploring the Lower Walkham Valley’, ‘Exploring the Burrator Area’ and ‘Okehampton Through Time’ was published in May 2011.
-He is working on his next book ‘Ghostly Dartmoor’ to be published during 2016.
-He has also published a number of books for other authors.
+He is working on his next book ‘Ghostly Dartmoor’.

 Today he lives in Okehampton with his partner Pauline Greenwood.